 If the doctor suspects that a spot on the skin is melanoma, the patient will need to have a biopsy.
 A biopsy is the only way to make a definite diagnosis.
-In this procedure, the doctor tries to remove all of the suspicious-looking growth.
-This is an excisional biopsy.
+In this procedure, the doctor tries to remove all of the suspicious growth.
 If the growth is too large to be removed entirely, the doctor removes a sample of the tissue.
 The doctor will never shave off or cauterize a growth that might be melanoma.

 A biopsy can usually be done in the doctor’s office using local anesthesia.
 A pathologist then examines the tissue under a microscope to check for cancer cells.
 Sometimes it is helpful for more than one pathologist to check the tissue for cancer cells.

 If the diagnosis is melanoma, the doctor needs to learn the extent, or stage, of the disease before planning treatment.
 Staging is a careful attempt to learn how thick the tumor is, how deeply the melanoma has invaded the skin, and whether melanoma cells have spread to nearby lymph nodes or other parts of the body.